xiceph/physical-geomorphometry-tools/lsp-calculator/README.md

   _For more detailed information on each parameter, please refer to the [LSPs description page](./PARAMETERS.md)._

+- **Partial Derivatives Calculations**:
+  - Can output partial derivatives (and interpolated elevation) instead of LSPs.

 - **Input and Output**:
   - Supports input from a GeoTIFF raster file.
   - Outputs parameter-specific GeoTIFF files based on selected computations.